mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 title: Findings Chapter 2 - It’s like a project in itself really
 ---

 -   [Introduction to This Writing](#introduction-to-this-writing)
 -   [Chapter introduction](#chapter-introduction)
 -   [Study of Vignette A](#study-of-vignette-a)
-    -   [To begin more detailed study of participant interactions taken from video recordings I use vignette to give a snapshot of the interactions of one family.](#to-begin-more-detailed-study-of-participant-interactions-taken-from-video-recordings-i-use-vignette-to-give-a-snapshot-of-the-interactions-of-one-family.)
     -   [Descriptive Commentary on Vignette A](#descriptive-commentary-on-vignette-a)
 -   [Cultural, Interpersonal & Personal Planes Analysis of use of